 Volunteers meet with individuals, generally twice a month, to help sort through mail, pay bills, write checks, set up simple household budgets, and balance checkbooks.
 Volunteers do not transport clients, handle cash, or perform bank transactions.

-Ten senior citizen clubs in Washington County meet on a monthly basis to discuss senior-related issues, service opportunities, and socialization possibilities.
+Senior citizen clubs in Washington County meet on a monthly basis to discuss senior-related issues, service opportunities, and socialization possibilities.
 Click here for a list of Senior Clubs in Washington County.
 However, due to COVID19 restrictions, most clubs are currently not meeting.

 Senior Medicare Patrol (SMP)